Racial Justice Workshop: Fall Series

 This level is offered when the focus of the Restorative Justice training is on applying restorative practices in the school setting.

 All sessions focusing on restorative justice practices that are applicable to multiple community settings will be held at the YWCA Empowerment Center, located at 2040 South Park Street.
-Purchased individually, each workshop is $125.
-Attend both levels and save $50.
+Purchased individually, each workshop is $170.
+Attend All three levels and save $150.